NukLaochaem/Semester-project-2_Berg/README.md

 ## Description

-Berg Shoes is a E-commerce website that has both customer-facing and admin sections.
+Berg Shoes is a E-commerce website that has both customer-facing and admin sections. <br>
 The website will be populated by a Strapi API supplied by Noroff

-The Project:
+### The Project:

 - Admin page to edit, add and delete products
 - Responsive on all devices